nathangeffen/cagl/README.md

     }
 ```

-Other examples will be included in the documentation.
+There are several more examples in the documentation.

 ## Installation